-- Negotiate to have someone trusted to help you with your day-to-day money management.
+- Have someone trusted to help you with your day-to-day money management.

 - Only carry a limited amount of money and avoid carrying bank or credit cards.

-- Arrange with the bank to reduce your daily cash withdrawal limit on from ATMs.
+- Arrange with your bank to reduce your daily cash withdrawal limit from ATMs.